 How to Grow Pomegranates Inside

 Pomegranate trees reach mature heights of up to 30 feet, which makes them too tall for most home environments.
 You can get around the size problem when growing pomegranate houseplants by planting a dwarf pomegranate tree, which reaches heights and widths of 2 to 4 feet.
-Many people grow dwarf pomegranates strictly as ornamental trees because the small, sour fruits are loaded with seeds.
+Many people grow dwarf pomegranates strictly as ornamental trees because the small, sour fruits are

 Plant your pomegranate tree in a sturdy pot with a diameter of about 12 to 14 inches.
 Fill the pot with a lightweight commercial potting mix.